-NatGeo explorer, Cordillera Conservation Trust chief, and former MultiSport cover personality JP Alipio takes us to the lands he loves—and opens our eyes to the grand beauty of northern Philippines
+NatGeo explorer and Cordillera Conservation Trust chief JP Alipio takes us to the lands he loves—and opens our eyes to the grand beauty of northern Philippines

 The Philippines is one of the few countries in the world that has both magnificent beaches as well as beautiful mountains to climb.
 I was asked to write about some of the best mountains to climb but I thought, peaks aren’t really the walks I love doing so I thought I would talk about some of the best long walks in this country worth doing.

 Some of the best hikes in the Philippines don’t involve just a mountain peak but the entire landscape, village, peak, river, and valley from point A to point B, staying in villages (rather than camping), and interacting with the locals.